-This summer, Lane Construction will start building the trail tread surface!
+Lane Construction is now surfacing the trail!
 Volunteers will be needed for sign installation and stewardship work later this summer.

 Volunteers from Lane Construction met with Mount Grace and representatives of the Nipmuc and Wampanoag nations in October to examine and assess the site.
 The groups have collaborated on plan to create a trail that ensures that no potential artifacts on site would be impacted by digging.
 Mount Grace is also being helped by student volunteers at Pioneer Regional High School who have offered to construct trailside benches and the observation deck.